3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/box_model_positioning.md

 	- _create 2 divs with text inside_
 2. inline
 	- the element is placed on the same line as its other inline siblings
-	- width defaults to with width of the content
+	- width defaults to the width of the content
 	- width and height properties are ignored
 	- only horizontal margin and padding are respected (not top/bottom margin/padding)
 		- text must flow normally on the next line in a paragraph